dstadulis/tag/README.md

 	tag --find tagname /path/to/here
 	tag --find tagname --home /path/to/here ./there

+### Find all files on the filesystem without specified tags

+The *invert-find* operation searches across your filesystem for all files that *do not* contain the specified tags.
+This uses the same filesystem metadata database that Spotlight uses, so it is fast.

 ### Display tag usage

 The *usage* operation follows the syntax and operation of *find*, but instead of displaying the files found, it lists the tags found, prefixed with the usage count of each.
 In contrast to *find*, the tag operand to *usage* is optional: it defaults to '*'.